onixlas/leetcode-interviews/README.md

 ## 📁 Repository Structure

-Solutions are organized by problem name.
+Solutions are organized by problem type and name.
 Each solution includes:

 - Implementation in one or more programming languages
 - Brief problem description